smcunning/smcunning/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">Hi, I'm Shaunda!
-I am a backend developer with a passion for solving problems, REST API development, data engineering and writing simple, readable code.
-When I'm not writing code, I'm studying at [Turing School of Software and Engineering](turing.io), writing (or reading!) science fiction/fantasy stories :rocket: :unicorn:, or volunteering with local organizations in Denver on a variety of social justice issues :fist:.
+I am a data engineer with a passion for solving problems, REST API development, backend development and writing simple, readable code.
+When I'm not at work with Guild Education, I'm writing (or reading!) science fiction/fantasy stories :rocket: :unicorn:, playing TTRPGs 🎲, or volunteering with local organizations in Denver on a variety of social justice issues :fist:.

-#### 🔭 I’m currently looking for new opportunities.
-[Checkout my resume here.](https://www.visualcv.com/smcunning/)

 <h3 align="center">📫 Let's chat!</h3>